stardazed/sd-streams/README.md

 ### Limitations
-While the full streams API is implemented, because it is written as a client library it cannot directly be used with other APIs, such as calling `getReader` for the `body` of a `fetch` call, that may either not be implemented at all or return a browser internal `ReadableStream`.
+While the full streams API is implemented, because it is written as a client library it cannot directly be used with other built-in APIs, such as calling `getReader` on the `body` of a `fetch` call, that may either not be implemented at all or return a browser internal `ReadableStream`.
 Due to implementation details of streams, you cannot mix and match the types in this implementation with those provided by the browser.

-In addition, while the BYOB variant of `ReadableStream` is implemented, buffers are copied and not transferred as no browser has implemented detached buffers yet, let alone exposed them client-level code.
+In addition, while the BYOB variant of `ReadableStream` is implemented, buffers are copied and not transferred as no browser has implemented detached buffers yet, let alone exposed them to client-level code.

 Installation
 ------------